appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

         }
         ```
 3. Click the **Run** button to send the email.
 Check your inbox for an email from `demo.smtp.send.email@gmail.com`.
-4. Update the JSON body in your query to use a dynamic email address supplied as a parameter:
+4. Update the JSON body in your query to use a dynamic email address supplied as a parameter, allowing you to pass parameters to the workflow at runtime.

     ```javascript
     {